James-Byrne/byrnecodes/_posts/2019-06-05-types-in-ember.md

 ### Missing Typings
 Unfortunately not every library comes with a set of types fresh out of the oven.
 As a result you may run into issues where common libraries don’t have types.
 “Sure no problem, it’s a superset, it will still work” I hear you say.

-While true the Typescript compiler & tools are able to strut their stuff better when the configuration is stricter.
+While true the Typescript compiler & tools are able to strut their stuff best when the configuration is stricter.
 This will lead to errors & warnings when attempting to compile code that does not have types or at the least no type safety, which kind of defeats the point.

 Now there are great projects such as [DefinitelyTyped](https://definitelytyped.org/) which provides a huge library of type definitions but even then common libraries such as [ember-concurrency](http://ember-concurrency.com/docs/introduction/) and [Ember Data Storefront](https://embermap.github.io/ember-data-storefront/) do not have types.
 This means either adding your own types though a `.d.ts` (a type definitions file) or compromising on the type safety you are supposed to rely on.